tesserato/CodeWeaver/codebase.md

-	includeStr := flag.String("include", "", "Comma-separated list of regular expressions. *Only* paths matching these are *included*.") flag.StringVar(&cfg.includedPathsFile, "included-paths-file", "", "Saves the list of *included* paths to this file.") flag.StringVar(&cfg.excludedPathsFile, "excluded-paths-file", "", "Saves the list of *excluded* paths to this file.") flag.BoolVar(&cfg.addToClipboard, "clipboard", false, "Copies the generated Markdown to the clipboard.") flag.BoolVar(&cfg.showVersion, "version", false, "Displays the version and exits.")
+	includeStr := flag.String("include", "", "Comma-separated list of regular expressions. *Only* paths matching these are *included*.") flag.StringVar(&cfg.includedPathsFile, "included-paths-file", "", "Saves the list of *included* paths to this file.") flag.StringVar(&cfg.excludedPathsFile, "excluded-paths-file", "", "Saves the list of *excluded* paths to this file.") flag.StringVar(&cfg.instruction, "instruction", "", "Optional text to prepend to the generated Markdown file.") flag.BoolVar(&cfg.addToClipboard, "clipboard", false, "Copies the generated Markdown to the clipboard.") flag.BoolVar(&cfg.showVersion, "version", false, "Displays the version and exits.")
 	// var helpFlag bool